seandjones92/Aria-Config-Docker-Lab/README.md

 To get started download the `*.tar` installable for el9 and place it in root of the project.
 Then run the `prep.sh` script.
 This will unpack the installer tar into the proper locations and will build an `.env` file for docker.
 Once that is completed run `docker compose up -d`.
 After the containers are started it will take about 2 minutes for first time bootstrapping to complete.

+If you need a specific version of salt installed pass it as an argument to `prep.sh`, example: `./prep.sh 3006.7`

 Once everything is up you can load the web UI at [localhost](http://localhost:8080)

 ## Factory reset